darrenyatesau/DataLearner/README.md

 Training datasets must conform to the Weka’ ARFF format (we are working on a CSV dataset reader – thanks for your patience).

-Any problems, please drop me a line at darrenyates at gmail dot com.

 This application is part of the lead developer’s PhD program at Charles Sturt University, Australia.
 This research is supported by an Australian Government Research Training Program (RTS) scholarship.